Undervoltologist/zephyrusfanfix-24-25/README.md

 # Usage

-Adjust the following settings for each mode
+Adjust the following settings for each mode in the config.json
 ```
     "CpuTempLimit": 95, // When this temp is reached, the app will update the fan signal at 100ms, bypassing the value you set for ramp up/down, resulting in faster acceleration
     "CpuHighTemp": 90, // When this temp is reached, the app will update the fan signal at 500ms, bypassing the value you set for ramp up/down, resulting in faster acceleration